 If you like to get the best value for the money, then this model by PEET Dryer is the best boot dryer on the market that you can get.

-This powerful model comes with 4 patented PEET dry ports that will dry 2 pairs of footwear or gloves in no time.
-Protect yourself from the mold and unwanted odors in 1 to 4 hours.
+This powerful model comes with 6 patented PEET dry ports that will dry up to 3 pairs of footwear or gloves in no time.
+Protect yourself from mold and unwanted odors in 1 to 4 hours.

 The fan-powered motor on this PEET dryer is strong and quiet at the same time and you can toggle between heat or no-heat operation.

 I would rate it as perfect if I could select only two ports to work when I dry just one pair.
-Still, this is definitely the best models that you can get for your money.
+Still, this is the best model that you can get for your money.

-It’s use is very simple and you can check guide I wrote on how to use Peet boot dryers.
+Its use is very simple and you can check the guide I wrote on how to use Peet boot dryers.